yojimboking/jimbocore/_articles/Configure Exocore for Personal Use.md

 The profile picture that appears on the left sidebar is located at `assets/img/pfp.png`, you can replace this file with any .png.
 Note that it will be resized into a square.

 ## Change your Social Media Card Image
 The social media card that appears when your site is linked on social media sites like Twitter, Facebook, etc. is located at `assets/img/pfp.png`, you can replace this file with any .png.
-Note that a dimension of 1200x800 or more is recommended.
+Note that a dimension of 1200x630 is recommended.

 Make sure the site's url is changed in ```/_config.yml`` in the next step for this image to appear.